FabiTheGabi/VideoProcessMining/CREPE_DEMO.md

 # Reproduce Our Results

-This document shows how the results presented in [Shedding Light on Blind Spots: Developing a Reference Architecture to Leverage Video Data for Process Mining](https://arxiv.org/abs/2010.11289) can be reproduced.
+This document shows how the results can be reproduced.

 We obtained our results using a [Data Science Virtual Machine](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-dsvm.ubuntu-1804?tab=overview).
 As part of our non-functional evaluation, we tested the prototype using different hardware settings.